Pagaibamba

 Park History

-Pagaibamba was designated as a Bosque de Protección (Protection Forest) on June 19, 1987, through Supreme Decree 222-87-AG, primarily in recognition of its critical role in protecting the watersheds supplying water to the city of Chota and surrounding agricultural communities.
-The Protection Forest category in Peru's national system is specifically designed for areas where forest conservation is essential for maintaining water supplies, preventing erosion, and protecting against natural hazards.
+Pagaibamba was designated as a Bosque de Protección (Protection Forest) on June 19, 1987, primarily in recognition of its critical role in protecting the watersheds supplying water to the city of Chota and surrounding agricultural communities.
+[1] The Protection Forest category in Peru's national system is specifically designed for areas where forest conservation is essential for maintaining water supplies, preventing erosion, and protecting against natural hazards.
 Management authority rests with SERNANP, Peru's national protected areas service, though the remote location and limited budget have constrained active management.
 The establishment of the protection forest was driven by growing awareness of the connection between upstream deforestation and declining water availability and quality in Chota.
 Community participation in management has been encouraged but inconsistently implemented.
 The protection forest gained increased attention as part of broader discussions about water security and ecosystem services in the Peruvian Andes.

 Major Trails And Attractions

 Pagaibamba Protection Forest is a conservation-focused area with minimal tourism development.
 Visitors who make the journey are rewarded with immersion in pristine Andean cloud forest, an experience increasingly rare in the heavily deforested northern Peruvian Andes.
 Trails through the forest follow traditional paths used by local communities, passing through moss-draped woodland where orchids, bromeliads, and ferns create an otherworldly atmosphere.
 The forest-grassland transition offers open vistas across the jalca landscape toward distant mountain ranges.
 Birdwatching is the primary draw for the few visitors who reach the area, with mixed-species flocks moving through the canopy in the early morning providing opportunities for observing tanagers, hummingbirds, and cloud forest specialties.
 The streams emerging from the forest provide scenic spots where the connection between forest conservation and water provision is tangibly evident.
-The surrounding Cajamarca countryside, with its agricultural terraces, colonial churches, and traditional market towns, adds cultural context to the natural history experience.

 Visitor Facilities And Travel